“If the Nuremberg Laws were applied,

 „God created war so that Americans would learn geography“

 A Jew Henry Kissinger was a National Security Advisor and Secretary of State under the US Presidents Richard Nixon and Gerald Ford.
-He also advised many other American Presidents on the US foreign policy and global politics.
+He also advised many other American Presidents on US foreign policy and global politics.
 He was one of the most responsible persons for the CIA-organized military putsch in Chile in 1973 and for the US involvement and atrocities committed in Vietnam.
 Nevertheless, H. Kissinger received the 1973 Nobel Prize and Medal of Liberty, among other awards.
 He is one of the most notorious symbols of the US gangster-style foreign policy.

 John Rees, Imperialism and Resistance, London−New York: Routledge, 2006, 18.
 On this issue, see more in: Henry Kissinger, Diplomacy, New York: Simon & Schuster Paperbacks, 1994; Henry Kissinger, Does America Need a Foreign Policy?
 Toward a Diplomacy for the 21st Century, New York: Simon & Schuster Paperbacks, 2001; Henry Kissinger, World Order, New York: Penguin Books, 2015.